(Well, 10 would be predictable, wouldn’t it?)

 You are not your thoughts, you are not your feelings, you are not your past or your uncertainty about your future.

-I help you to do this through workshops and longer programmes with groups, or one on one coaching sessions.
+I help you to do this through workshops and longer programmes with groups and one on one coaching sessions.

 My work builds on Neuro-Lingusitic Programming (NLP).